flatironinstitute/finufft/README.md

     1. Default (`x86_64`) -- do not specify `target` variable
     2. IBM `power9` (`target=power9`)

+A general note about expanding the platform support: _targets_ should contain settings that are specific to a compiler/hardware architecture, whereas _sites_ should contain settings that are specific to a HPC facility's software environment.
+The `site`-specific script is loaded __before__ the `target`-specific settings, hence it is possible to specify a target in a site `make.inc.*` (but not the other way around).

 ### Library Installation

 It is up to the user to decide how exactly to link or otherwise install the libraries produced in `lib`.